Database Normalization: A Step-by-Step Guide with Examples

 This article was aimed at making you understand the normalization process and how to apply it when you design a database system.
 There is another multi-valued dependency that 4NF and 5NF can eliminate.
 Try to explore those also.

-I hope this article helped you to understand the concept of normalization better.
+I hope this article helped you to understand the concept of normalization better and also we have talk about the normalization in database with examples.
 If you have any questions, please let me know in the comments.
 I wish you great learning ahead.

 Key Takeaways: